 - Digital payments are often more convenient for the customer and improve the buying experience.

-- Digital payments may be tied to increased sales and profits.
+- Digital payments may increase sales and profits.

-- Digital payments are part of a digital process that may assist with tracking inventory and gaining business insights.
+- Digital payments are part of a digital process that may assist with tracking inventory, budgeting, monitoring cash flow, and gaining business insights.

-For business owners, digital payments are deposited faster, reducing the time it takes for money to arrive in the business’s account.
+For business owners, digital payments deposit faster, reducing the time it takes for money to arrive in the business’s account.
 Compare a digital payment with a check.
 One could be in your account in hours.
-The other might be in the mail for days … once the person paying finds a stamp.
+The other might be in the mail for days—once the person paying finds a stamp.

 Plus, quicker payments mean more ready cash, which may improve business cash flow.
-During this challenging time, many business owners still have expenses like payroll, inventory, rent, and utilities.
+Even when cash is low, business owners still have expenses like payroll, inventory, rent, and utilities.
 But it’s difficult to pay for those big expenses when money comes in slowly.
 Digital payments can speed up the process and put money back in business owners’ hands immediately.

 Then there’s the impact of digital payments on everything else.
 For example, when you connect your online payments system to your inventory, you can track in-stock items in real time.
 Connect it to your invoicing tool, and you may be able to set up automated reminders for clients or customers who need to make payments.